r2u-io/documentation/docs/javascript/quickstart.md

 ## Integration

-The JavaScript SDK can be added to your website in two equivalent ways:
+The JavaScript SDK (also compatible with TypeScript) can be added to your website in two equivalent ways:

 ### JavaScript tag